AngryGroceries/Apex_Superglide_Practice_Tool/README.md

 - Type "Windows Powershell" into the Windows Start Menu

-- Copy-paste the Superglide Practice Tool script directly from github into the powershell window.
+- Copy-paste the Superglide Practice Tool script directly from Github into the Powershell window.

 - Click 'Enter' to start the script.